Spring term 2021: Tuesday 11:30-1:30 and Friday 11:30-1:30, Venue TBD

-Introduction of participants through presentation of their projects; the nature of design and design research; concepts and models and schools of design and designing; Design Research Methodology (DRM); defining own project; identifying areas of relevance and own contribution; formulation of research questions/hypotheses; establishing reference models; research types; descriptive design research (data collection, analysis, interpretation, drawing conclusions); relating data collection methods to research questions/hypotheses; the nature and use of theories in design; prescriptive phase of design research – developing knowledge, methods, models, tools; visualising main research object(s) of own project; evaluating research results; writing a thesis or other publication; research ethics.
+Introduction of participants through presentation of their projects; the nature of design and design research; concepts and models and schools of design and designing; Design Research Methodology (DRM); defining aim, goal and approach of your own project; identifying areas of relevance and own contribution; formulation of research questions/hypotheses; establishing your line of argumentation (Reference Model development); research types; descriptive design research (data collection, analysis, interpretation, drawing conclusions); identifying data collection methods suitable for own research questions/hypotheses; the nature and use of theories in design; prescriptive phase of design research – developing knowledge, methods, models, tools; visualising main research object(s) of own project; determining scope and assumptions behind the technology/methods to be developed; evaluating research results; writing a thesis or other publication; research ethics.

 The research approach is based on the book “DRM: a design research methodology” of Blessing and Chakrabarti, which is available in the library as Springer e-book.

-Participants are asked to submit a one-page written introduction before 15 January 2018 in e-Dimension containing:
+Participants are asked to submit a one-page written introduction in e-Dimension containing:

 - Your research topic